82746/scripts/README.md

 # scripts
-A repository for small scripts I've written for random purposes.
+A repository for small scripts written for random purposes.